 Contact Top Rated SEC Subpoena Attorneys Today

 It is important to remember that the SEC is a civil, rather than a criminal agency.
 If an enforcement action is pursued against you – it may involve financial penalties and injunctions relating to your continued participation in the financial services industry.
 It is important to interview and retain an experienced SEC counsel, who also has federal criminal experience in the event there is a parallel proceeding.
-Contact us after receiving a subpoena to schedule a consultation.
+Call us at 212-729-9494 or contact us today for your free initial consultation to find out if we are the right firm for you.